Describes how to let users authorize third-party applications to access Optimizely Web Experimentation data via the REST API.

 To de-authorize, a third-party application at any time, simply revoke it from this menu by clicking Revoke Access and confirming your decision.
 Once you revoke permissions, you can't authorize or re-authorize third-party applications from this menu.
 To do that, you'll have to go back to the app you want to authorize and go through the authorization process again.

-To build integrations using Optimizely's REST API, reference our API Documentation, which covers the endpoints and calls you can use:
+To build integrations using Optimizely Web Experimentation's REST API, reference our API Documentation, which covers the endpoints and calls you can use:

-If you want to register a new application to access the API via OAuth:
+If you want to register an application to access the API via OAuth:

-- Navigate to Account Settings > Registered Apps.
+- Go to Account Settings > Registered Apps.

 - Click Register New Application.